-Attorney Patricia Cresta-Savage offers clients the assurance of over twenty years of experience providing independent legal representation in civil and criminal matters in both Maryland and the District of Columbia.
+Attorney Patricia Cresta-Savage offers clients the assurance of over twenty years of experience providing independent legal representation in civil and criminal matters in the state of Maryland.

 Experienced Civil & Criminal Lawyer

 Attorney Cresta-Savage was co-counsel in the case of Doe v.
 MD Department of Public Safety and Corrections, decided by the Maryland Court of Appeals.
 The court concluded that application of the Maryland sex offender registration law to John Doe, as a result of the 2009 and 2010 amendments, “after the commission of an offense which . . . in relation to that offense, or its consequences, alters the situation of [Doe] to his disadvantage” violates Art.
 17 of the Maryland Declaration of Rights.
 Doe v.
 Dep’t of Pub.
 Safety & Corr.
 Servs., 430 Md.
 535, 62 A.3d 123 (2013).

 Ms. Cresta Savage has served as the President of the District of Columbia Association of Criminal Defense Lawyers (DCACDL).
 As President of DCACDL, she managed the topic and speaker planning and emcee duties for the Association’s well-received yearly “Rights of Spring” seminar series which brings together 100+ criminal defense attorneys for advanced training in pretrial, trial, and appellate practice skills.
 She also was responsible for organizing and staffing the DCACDL “Annual Appellate Review,” another seminar that covers updates and significant opinions in federal and DC courts including Supreme Court appellate law.

 She has also served as Vice President of the DC Superior Court Trial Lawyers Association and a committee member of the DC Bar Criminal Law and Individual Rights Section.